-ESG-labelled bond issuance which comprises Green, Social and Sustainable bonds, accumulated €68bn in proceeds in Q4 2022 (€369bn FY).
+ESG-labelled bond issuance which comprises Green, Social and Sustainable bonds, accumulated €94bn in proceeds in Q3 2022 (€284bn YtD).

-Green bond issuance stands out as the ESG sub asset class that grew the most during the year, accumulating an increase of 6% FY, while a decline was visible in Social and Sustainable bond issuance.
-The increase in green bond issuance has been driven by the corporate sector, with a 15% FY increase.
+Green bond issuance stands out as the ESG sub asset class that has grown the most during the year, accumulating an increase of 10% YtD notwithstanding the wider market turbulence.
+The increase in green bond issuance has been driven by the corporate sector, with a 15% YtD increase.
 The sovereign sector has continued to participate in the green bond market, with Austria and Denmark originating inaugural green sovereign bonds during the year and the continuation of green bond programmes by the EU and some European sovereigns.

-Social bond issuance accumulated a decline of 40% in 2022FY.
-The strong participation of the French agency CADES did not offset the contraction in EU Commission Social bond issuance.
+Social bond issuance has accumulated a decline of 54%YtD, following the sharp slowdown in Social bond issuance by the European Commission.
+The strong participation of the French agency CADES has not offset the contraction in Commission Social bond issuance.

-Sustainable bond issuance declined 12%FY, which is of similar proportion than the wider market contraction in non-ESG bonds during the year.
+Sustainable bond issuance has declined 17%YtD, which is of similar proportion than the wider market contraction in non-ESG bonds during the year.